tamberg/fhnw-idb/data-transport/README.md

     API keys enable you to write data to a channel or read data from a private channel.
 API keys are auto-generated when you create a new channel.

-    You can access your API key ionn your channel page in tab **API Keys**.
+    You can access your API key icon your channel page in tab **API Keys** (see Figure 2).
 You will need the **Write API Key**

 4. **Test your channel**

     You can test your channel by sending test data manually using the HTTP protocol.
-Use your browser to do a HTTP GET request as follows:
+Use your browser to send a HTTP GET request to ThingSpeak as follows:

     ```
     https://api.thingspeak.com/update?api_key=<YOUR WRITE API KEY>&field1=0&field2=10&field3=20